Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 distribution is 27 seconds, which is relatively narrow, indicating that fight songs do not have dramatically different lengths.
-Like we did with `bpm`, let’s add a new variable, `length`, which is “short” if a song is less than or equal to the median of 67 seconds, “long” if a song is greater than the median of 67 seconds.
+Like we did with `bpm`, let’s add a new variable, `length`, which is “short” if a song is less than or equal to the median of 67 seconds and “long” if a song is greater than the median of 67 seconds.

 ``` r